Skip to content

 Many Bulletin Board System era ANSI art relied on an 80x25 fixed terminal with the cursor positioning to create motion and animations that do not convert using RetroTxt, including ANSI animations and music.

-Browser MIME sniffing often overrides RetroTxt, forcing text files to download rather than display in a tab.
+The opinionated browser feature MIME sniffing often overrides RetroTxt, forcing text files to download rather than display in a tab.
+Nothing can be done to stop this.

-Chrome browsers can produce incorrect MIME sniffing results with the file:/// protocol.
+Chrome and Edge browsers can produce incorrect MIME sniffing results with the file:/// protocol.

 Missing or invalid characters

-One of the many issues with legacy 8-bit character encodings is that not all code pages use all available 256 codepoints.
-So while the original IBM CP-437 used by many ANSI art pieces has a complete set of 256 characters, the Windows CP-1252 used by web browsers only offers 251 characters, meaning five character glyphs are lost.
+One of the issues with 8-bit character encodings is that many code pages are missing some of the 256 codepoints.
+So, while the IBM CP-437 used in many ANSI art pieces retains a complete set of codepoints, the Windows legacy CP-1252 utilized in browsers only presents 251 codepoints, meaning these five character glyphs are lost when swapping between the two.

-For example, fünf German for five is a valid word in CP-437 (OEM-US) but breaks in Windows CP-1252.
+For example, fünf, German for five, is a valid word in CP-437 but breaks as a Windows CP-1252 document.

 fünf viewed as CP-437/OEM-US